Baptism

 In the Episcopal Church we baptize infants, children and adults.

 In the service of baptism, the whole church community joins in welcoming a new member into the body of Christ.
 Baptism is a corporate act appropriately administered within the primary service of the church, as the gathered community worships.
-Infants are usually baptized during the 10:30am Sunday Service on specific feast days (see below).
+Infants are usually baptized during the 10:30 a.m.
+Sunday Service on specific feast days (see below).
 Baptismal vows are made on behalf of infants or young children by their parents and sponsors (godparents).
 Older children and adults make their own promises.
-Older children and adults at Holy Communion are usually baptized in the context of the Easter Vigil liturgy, late on the night before Easter.

 Baptism Preparation